shivamsbajpai/youtube-save-video/README.md

 * remove multiple api calls to get data
 * improve ui of bookmarks/channel page
 * remove button in bookmarks/channel page for all the links
 * unsubscribe and unsave button functionality in youtube page for their respective buttons
+* deduplication of data when importing